-Acromioclavicular Joint Injury (self-management) Shoulder 1 Fracture Care Team: Shared Care Plan Conquest Hospital Fracture Clinic Reception:0300 131 4861Conquest Hospital Casting Department:0300 131 4860Eastbourne DGH Fracture Clinic Reception:0300 131 4788Main switchboard:0300 131 4500 This information leaflet explains the ongoing management of your injury.
+Acromioclavicular Joint Injury (Grade III or dislocation) Shoulder 3 Fracture Care Team: Shared Care Plan Trust Switchboard for both sites: 0300 131 4500 Fracture clinic and orthopaedic outpatient appointments:

-You have sustained an injury to your Acromioclavicular joint (ACJ).
+Eastbourne 0300 131 4788 Conquest 0300 131 4861 Casting Department: Eastbourne 0300 131 5564 Casting Department: Conquest 0300 131 4860 This information leaflet explains the ongoing management of your injury.
+You have sustained an injury of your Acromioclavicular joint (ACJ).
 This is the joint between the top of the shoulder blade (acromion) and the far end of the collar bone (clavicle).
-This normally takes between 3-6 weeks to heal, but soft tissue injuries can persist for up to 3 months.
-Use the sling (if provided) for up to 3 weeks and for comfort only.
-You may use the arm in the meantime and indeed it is important to keep the shoulder moving to prevent stiffness but not to aggravate it.
-Follow the management plan outlined below.
+This normally takes between 6-12 weeks to heal.
+The pain can be quite bad for 2 -3 weeks.
+Please keep the sling on for the first three weeks.
+However, it is important to keep the shoulder moving to prevent stiffness but not to aggravate it.
+Follow the guidelines below.
 Take pain killers as required.
 You may find it more comfortable to sleep propped up with pillows.
-If you are worried that you are unable to follow this rehabilitation plan, or have any questions, then please phone the Fracture Care Team for advice.
+If you are worried that you are unable to follow this rehabilitation plan, or have any questions, then please contact the Fracture Care Team on the details provided above for advice.
 Picture of injury